firmantr3/laravel-sso/README.md

-# Implement Single Sign On authenticatable credentials for your user models
+# Implement Single Sign On (SSO) authenticatable credentials for your user models

 Create just one unique credential for multiple authenticatable users that has different eloquent model.

+## Introduction

+Given you need to implement a school management application, that have 3 different user: admins, teachers, students.
+Sometimes, admins can be teacher as well, how if the email and password don't need to be different?
+Well, **Laravel SSO** to the rescue!

 ## Installation